mediavilla/nextperiments/README.md

-Moving some scripts to React on Next.js
+Experiments on Next.js and react